Were You Injured in a San Diego Workplace Accident?

 How Can a San Diego Workers’ Compensation Lawyer Help?

-When you secure legal counsel for your workers’ compensation claim, it’ll put you in a much better position for recovering the compensation benefits you deserve.
-A workers’ compensation attorney will facilitate communication with the insurance company on your behalf, gather evidence to support your workers’ compensation claim, negotiate a fair settlement, file necessary paperwork, and represent you in court.
+Injured employees can file workers' compensation casesHiring legal counsel for your workers' compensation claim will put you in a much better position to recover the compensation benefits you deserve.
+A workers' compensation attorney will facilitate communication with the insurance company on your behalf, gather evidence to support your workers' compensation claim, negotiate a fair settlement, file necessary paperwork, and represent you in court.

-When filing a workers’ comp claim, it may be difficult for injured workers to receive sufficient benefits without the help of an experienced workers’ compensation attorney.
-An employer may deny benefits or offer benefits that are insufficient for the injuries and losses suffered.
-If you are denied benefits, a San Diego workers’ compensation lawyer can help you hold the other parties accountable.
+When filing a workers' comp claim, it may be difficult for injured workers to receive sufficient benefits without the help of an experienced workers' compensation attorney.
+An employer may deny or offer insufficient benefits for injuries and losses.
+A San Diego workers' compensation lawyer can help you hold the other parties accountable if you are denied benefits.

-How Long Do I Have to File a Workers' Comp Claim?
+How Long Do Injured Workers Have to File a Workers' Compensation Claim?

-In California, a work-related injury must be reported within 30 days of the incident.
-The statute of limitations for filing a workers' compensation claim is 1 year from the date of the work-related injury or illness.
+In California, injured workers must report work-related injuries within 30 days of the incident.
+The statute of limitations for filing a workers' compensation claim is one year from the work-related injury or illness date.
 Consult a workers' compensation attorney to verify when your statute of limitations runs out.
-In order to protect an employee's rights, it's important that all legal deadlines are met and that required paperwork is submitted on time.
+You must meet all legal deadlines and submit the required paperwork on time to protect an employee's rights.

 Types of Workers' Compensation Injury Cases We Handle